defia-soft/CodingCompetition/README.md

-# CodingContest
+# CodingCompetition

-Welcome to Defia-Soft coding contest!
+Welcome to Defia-Soft coding competition!

 This is your initial code to start.
 There are four languages you can choose.
 They are C++, C#, Java, Javascript respectively.
 You have 2 tasks for coding.
 These tasks will be evaluated independent from each other for your final score.